Licensed Ministry and Lay Micro-Certification

 Lay Micro-Certification

-Requiring an online training course.
-Currently, only the Daily Office Leader training is available in English and in Spanish.
+Lay Micro-Certifications require an online formational course.
+Currently, only the Daily Office Leader online course is available in English and in Spanish.

 Daily Office Leader